THE ALT TITLE HOME BUYER'S GUIDE TO SAVINGS

 Today, as a result of technology and streamlined processes, these fees seem to be a little outdated and agents/brokers who eliminate these unnecessary fees for their customers enjoy a competitive advantage in an ever changing market.

-If your real estate agent/broker typically charges the buyer an administrative fee (also referred to as a broker service fee or conveyancing fee) to manage the transaction, ask them to waive it.
+If your real estate agent/broker, or their title insurance affiliate, typically charges the buyer an administrative fee (also referred to as a broker service fee or conveyancing fee) to manage the transaction, ask them to waive it.
 Eliminating this fee alone can save you an additional $395 to $795.
 The reality is that under federal law, the buyer is not required to purchase this service as part of their transaction.
 View a sample Conveyancing Addendum.

 Tip: When you're buying a home and hire ALT to provide title insurance and settlement services, we don’t charge you an additional fee to manage the transaction.
 The list of services that we perform on your behalf far exceeds the conveyancing services offered by most real estate brokers and it’s all included in the one-time title insurance premium that you’ll pay at closing.